 - More than one out of four (27%) of adult children do not know if they will be the executor of their parent’s estate.

 Families need to reach an understanding about elder care and estate planning

 The main cause of this generation gap is simple.
 Parents and children don’t talk about these issues as often as they should.
 According to Fidelity, half of parents have not had detailed conversations about long-term care, and nearly a quarter of parents have never broached the subject.
 In fact, almost one-third of adult children admitted they did not know where their parent’s estate planning documents were.

 While estate planning and elder care are not always comfortable subjects, a candid conversation can go a long way to establishing clear expectations for parents and children alike.

 A skilled attorney can also make a dramatic difference.
-For years, people across Bergen County and beyond have placed their trust in Michael A. Manna & Associates.
+For years, people across Bergen County and beyond have placed their trust in The Manna Helmy Law Group.
 Our Ridgewood law firm is a strong resource for families from all walks of life.